ManojChandran/ECSCluster/README.md

 * Tenant3 - Professional Tier (Single region, Multi AZ, Isolated Multi AZ database)
 * Tenant4 - Premium Tier (Multi region)

+### Metering, Metrics and Analysis
+need to work on, any suggestion /guideline /learning shared will be helpful
+### Management & monitoring
+Management and monitoring is key, we start with implementing VPC flow logs.

+Our solution Terraform modules:
+* 20_Flowlogs

+### Billing
+need to work on, any suggestion /guideline /learning shared will be helpful
+### Deployment & agility
+need to work on, any suggestion /guideline /learning shared will be helpful
+# Proposed solution
+All the components have been created individual Terraform Modules.
+Assuming Tenant category and applying mapping, we can control the resources creation and allocation.

 ```hcl
 #----root/variables.tf----- Sample approach
 variable "tenantTier" {